FAQ

 If you need to recharge your motorised wheelchair, you may do so at the Accessibility Camping area.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20-amp circuit.

-Accessibility registration will reopen in 2026.
-Once open, eligible individuals can to complete the Accessibility form and provide details by June 15.
+Accessibility registration is open.
+Eligible individuals can complete the Accessibility form and include all required details by June 15.

 SERVICE ANIMALS

-Service animal registration will reopen in 2026.
-All service animals must meet the criteria outlined below and be registered in advance by completing the Accessibility form once it becomes available.
+Service animal registration is open.
+All service animals must meet the criteria outlined below and be registered in advance by completing the Accessibility form.

 Guide and service dogs (certified by the BC Registrar's office) are welcome on-site and must be registered in advance.
 They must have legally required up-to-date vaccinations (documentation may be requested).